Eugene Goodman: Early life and military service

-Responding to the 2021 Capitol attack
+Response to the January 6 Capitol attack

-On Wednesday, January 6, 2021, rioting supporters of Donald Trump breached the United States Capitol building when, unaccompanied by other officers, Goodman confronted them.
-He has been cited for heroism in baiting and diverting the rioters away from the Senate chamber in the minutes before the chamber could be safely evacuated.
-As the crowd of rioters reached a landing from which there was an unimpeded path to the chamber, Goodman pushed the lead person, Doug Jensen, and then deliberately retreated away from the chamber, enticing the crowd to chase him in another direction.
+On January 6, 2021, supporters of Donald Trump breached the United States Capitol building when, unaccompanied by other officers, Goodman confronted them.
+He has been cited for heroism in baiting and diverting the insurrectionists away from the Senate chamber in the minutes before the chamber could be safely evacuated.
+As the crowd of insurrectionists reached a landing from which there was an unimpeded path to the chamber, Goodman pushed the lead person, Doug Jensen, and then deliberately retreated away from the chamber, enticing the crowd to chase him in another direction.
 One media report described his actions as follows:

 In short, he tricked them, willingly becoming the rabbit to their wolf pack, pulling them away from the chambers where armed officers were waiting, avoiding tragedy and saving lives.
 Lives which include their own.

 Those present at the time of the event, including Democratic and Republican legislators and members of the press, praised Goodman for his quick thinking and brave actions.
 Republican Senator Ben Sasse credited Goodman with having "single-handedly prevented untold bloodshed".

 Goodman's former unit, the XVIII Airborne Corps, issued a statement shortly after the riot, commending his valor and saying that he "was a hero long before last Wednesday".

 Goodman's actions were captured in video footage taken by HuffPost reporter Igor Bobic.
 Bobic's footage of Goodman went viral on the internet, receiving more than 10 million views.
 A second video of Goodman's confrontation with the crowd was published by ProPublica on January 15.

 Goodman's actions have been credited with saving the lives of those who remained in the chambers of Congress, those in the hallways who were attempting to evacuate, and the rioters themselves, who might otherwise have drawn forceful responses as with Ashli Babbitt, the woman who was shot while approaching the House chamber.

-A video released on February 10, 2021, during the second impeachment trial of Donald Trump, showed Goodman leading Senator Mitt Romney away from approaching rioters during the January 6 attack.
+A video released on February 10, 2021, during the second impeachment trial of Donald Trump, showed Goodman leading Utah Senator Mitt Romney away from approaching rioters during the January 6 attack.
+Romney later stated he did not know how close he was and he did not know it was Goodman who diverted him away from the rioters but he looked forward to thanking Goodman.